Tenevil: Writing system

-Around 1927 or 1928, Tenevil independently invented a writing system for the Chukchi language.
+Around 1920, Tenevil independently invented a writing system for the Chukchi language.
+He greatly expanded his corpus from the early 1930s with the provision of writing materials from colleagues at the Ust-Belaya Collectivized Farm.
 The nature of this script remains a topic of debate among scholars.
-It remains uncertain whether the symbols in this writing system were ideograms/pictograms or whether the system is fundamentally logogramic.
+While early research described some of the graphemes as having a "pictographic character", later research argues that the system is fundamentally logographic.
+Though researchers agree that the system was non-phonetic.
 Researchers have noted the abstract character of the symbols, which may be indirect evidence that this writing system was entirely Tenevil's invention.

 Tenevil also developed symbols for numerals, using the base 20 counting system of the Chukchi language.
-To date, approximately 1,000 basic elements of the Tenevil writing system have been identified.
+Tenevil created over 1,000 graphemes.
+What made Tenevil's system unique compared to other pictographic systems that had been recorded from other Siberian peoples, is that the graphemes did not just correspond to numbers and nouns, but also included verbs, adverbs, prepositions, and conjunctions.
+(Note: Other pictographic systems had been recorded being used by the Yukaghir, Nivkh, and Koryaks.)

+The graphemes for similar ideas used the same root structure, such as "herd" and "deer", with special graphemes created for each person in Tenevil's life.
+Johannes Friedrich noted that graphemes for words and ideas that were in common use by Tenevil and the Chukchi were more abstract, whereas graphemes for less common words, often for items from the Russians, retained a stronger pictographic nature.

-The writing system was used entirely within Tenevil's family, and known only to his colleagues at Ust'-Belaya and his extended family.
-Apart from Tenevil himself, the writing system was used by his sons, with whom he exchanged messages during shifts away at the reindeer pastures.
+The writing system was used and known only within Tenevil's family, among his colleagues at Ust-Belaya, and his extended family.
+With the corpus from Tenevil and his sons, who also worked on the collectivized farm, are the diary of work undertaken by Tenevil at the farm, records to be reported to Soviet authorities, messages exchanged between Tenevil and his sons during shifts away at the reindeer pastures, and an autobiography of Tenevil's life.
 Tenevil developed his script extensively, writing his symbols on boards, bones, walrus tusks, and candy wrappers.
+The majority of the tablets that were left by Tenevil were read from left to right, though examples also read from right to left.
+The direction of the sentence was indicated by arrows.

 The sources and prototype of the Tenevil writing system are unknown.
 Taking into consideration the isolation of Chukotka from the regional centres of civilization, it could be considered a localized creative initiative of a lone person.
 It is possible the writing system is influenced by the decorations on shamans' drums.
 The word writing (kelikel) in the Chukchi language has Tungusic parallels.